 As a company by entrepreneurs for entrepreneurs, one question we get asked time and time again is: How do I find investors for my company?
 We believe that the best strategy is a common sense one, tailored to Germany’s cultural idiosyncrasies.
 Here we teach you company fundraising 101 with a German flavour.

-In Germany, investors who is ready and willing to fund companies are hard to come by.
+In Germany, investors who are ready and willing to fund companies are hard to come by.
 You need a methodical plan of attack.

 What are the most common investor types?